liberatr/nettv/README.md

     arguments: ['@config.storage', '@event_dispatcher', '@config.typed']
 ```

 The ConfigFactory service is a class that can load Config information out of your Drupal site (Config has replaced `variable_get()` and `variable_set()` in Drupal 8).
 The code above simply maps an alias that can be invoked in a `modulename.services.yml` file with the string `@config.factory`.
 The `@` symbol in this case tells Drupal's Service Container to find the ConfigFactory class, and how it should be instantiated with the `arguments` line.
-The `@config.storage` is another service that knows where to store services on your site - usually in YAML files. `@config_typed` helps to store different data types in config objects, and the `@event_dispatcher` helps to "lazy load" classes so loading code and instantiating objects only happens when the objects are actually needed, which reduces the overheard of your application and keeps the site fast and lean.
+The `@config.storage` is another service that knows where to store services on your site - usually in YAML files. `@config.typed` helps to store different data types in config objects, and the `@event_dispatcher` helps to "lazy load" classes so loading code and instantiating objects only happens when the objects are actually needed, which reduces the overheard of your application and keeps the site fast and lean.

 Part of the NetTv module will be a `nettv.services.yml` file that lives in your `nettv` module directory:

 ```
 services:
-  nettv.watch:
+  nettv.watch_cartoons:
-    class: Drupal\nettv\Watch
+    class: Drupal\nettv\WatchCartoons
     arguments: ["@config.factory"]
 ```

 There are lots of things to point out about this file:

-* There is a reference to a class called `Watch`, which is defined as a service provided by this module.
+* There is a reference to a class called `WatchCartoons`, which is defined as a service provided by this module.
-* Just as with the defenition of `config.factory` in core, we are naming a Service called `nettv.watch`.
+* Just as with the defenition of `config.factory` in core, we are naming a Service called `nettv.watch_cartoons`.
 * The name of the service is anything you want.
-* The `Watch` class you write does not need to be specific to this module or even Drupal in order to be used, because eventually the Service Container will call it by using this YAML definition.
+* The `WatchCartoons` class you write does not need to be specific to this module or even Drupal in order to be used, because eventually the Service Container will call it by using this YAML definition. i.e. You can bring in outside libraries from github or other projects.
-* By using this Service model and namespacing, your could have another module on the site that defines a `Watch` class and never fear a conflict between the two.
+* By using this Service model and namespacing, your could have another module on the site that defines a `WatchCartoons` class and never fear a conflict between the two.
-* When you add the ConfigFactory to your classes constructor, it will be added using Dependency Injection.
+* When you add the ConfigFactory to your class' constructor, it will be added using Dependency Injection.
 You can rest easy knowing that Drupal's Service Container will take care of loading the right code and getting the right object to the constructor at the right time.

 ##The Code